Grades

 Homework assignments are not normalized to mean grades but stand on their own.
 They are normalized only to the maximum number of points allotted for that assignment.
 For example, a grade of 8 where the maximum score is 10 is identical to a grade of 80 where the maximum score is 100.
 Programming assignments count more than written assignments.

 Exams constitute the dominant part of your course grade.
 However, missing projects, missing multiple assignments, or exceptionally poor performance on assignments will hurt your final grade.
-For example, if your grade is a low B (e.g., 2.8, 3.1), poor performance on assignments may bring it down to a C+.
+For example, if your grade is a low B (e.g., 2.8, 3.1), poor assignment performance may bring it down to a C+.
 Conversely, good performance on assignments may help boost your grade.
 For example, if your exam grade was around 2.35 (a low C+), good performance on assignments and quizzes may boost it to a 3.0 (B).

 Quizzes

 If quizzes are given in the class, quiz grades are also not normalized to mean grades.
 The lowest quiz grade (e.g., a missing quiz) will be dropped.
 Others will be averaged together.
 I expect good performance on homework assignments and quizzes.
 To a large extent, homework assignments and quizzes do not boost your grade as much as keep it from being lowered.
 Missing several quizzes or homework assignments can hurt your grade.
-Quizzes largely count as class attendence.
+Quizzes largely count as class attendance.
 I expect most students to have near-perfect grades on these.

 Final grade calculation

 I expect you to take the quizzes and do any assigned homework assignments and projects.
 Grading on assignments and projects will be generous.
 For projects, you will get a lot of credit for getting something working rather than nothing at all or not even making an effort.
 Assignments, projects, and quizzes will not count for a large percentage of your course grade; exams will dominate your grade.
-However, not doing your assignments will hurt.
-I may alter the values as I play with the grades toward the end of the semester to find values that I feel are fair but expect a 0.1 GPA penalty for every missed assignment, a 0.25 GPA penalty for every missed programming assignment, and a 0.8 GPA penalty for each missed quiz (with an allowance of two missed quizzed without a penalty).

 Unfortunately for some students, quizzes, assignments, and projects will not carry a large weight in your course grade; I expect honesty but do not have full assurance that students did the work without help.
 However, I do create two sets of weights and use them to compute two scores for your final course grade, selecting whichever produces the highest value.